 Soil media used for your seed bed and soil bag

-Once the pili seeds have germinated, it is advisable to transfer them to soil bags.
-During the transplantation process, care should be taken to avoid damaging the roots of the plants.
-Preserving the integrity of the root system is crucial for the continued healthy growth of the pili seedlings.
+Once the pili seeds have germinated, they should be transferred to soil bags.
+During the transplantation process, extreme care must be taken to avoid damaging the roots.
+Preserving the integrity of the root system is crucial for the continued health and vigor of the seedlings.

 After transferring the seedlings to soil bags, the process of pricking begins.
-On the first day, expose the seedlings to sunlight for at least 2 hours.
-The following day, increase the exposure time by an additional 1-2 hours.
-Continue this process of gradually extending the exposure time each day until the seedlings can tolerate a full day of sunlight exposure.
+On the first day, expose the seedlings to sunlight for at least two hours.
+The following day, increase the exposure time by an additional one to two hours.
+Continue this process of gradually extending the exposure time each day until the seedlings can tolerate a full day of sunlight.

 what exactly is the spinal part of a pili? where to make a hole?